Release Date: August 2007

 With a sniff, she pulled away and dashed a hand across her cheeks.
 “I’m going home.”

 “I’ll call you if we find anything,” Pontiff said.

-Joe and his brother were still there, but one look from Clay kept them shuffling around the perimeter of the group like jackals attracted to a carcass already claimed by a bear.
+Joe and his brother were still there, but one look from Clay kept them shuffling around the perimeter of the group like jackals attracted to a carcass.
 They obviously wanted to come closer, to say more, but were afraid to risk the consequences.

-Madeline turned away from her cousins, the police, what was left of her father’s car and the Montgomerys.
+Madeline turned to her car.
 The police always said they’d keep digging, keep asking questions, go back through the files, whatever.
 But they never found anything solid.
 They didn’t really care about the truth.
-They just wanted to pin it on the Montgomerys so the Vincellis, who carried more political power, would finally be happy.
-Maybe Pontiff was a friend of sorts but he was subject to the same political pressures as his predecessors and would probably follow in their footsteps.
+They just wanted to pin it on the Montgomerys to satisfy the Vincellis, who held political power in this town.
+Maybe Pontiff was a friend of sorts, but he was subject to the same political pressures as his predecessors and would probably follow in their footsteps.
 Nothing would change.

 But Madeline couldn’t accept “nothing” any longer.
-She had to take more aggressive action, do something that would provide answers at last.
+She had to take more aggressive action, do something that would finally provide answers.

 She was pretty sure what that something had to be.
 But her stepfamily wouldn’t like it.
-And there was no guarantee it would work.
+And there was no guarantee it’d work.